 By investing in a system which is designed to support the challenges of a particular business profile, or industry sector, whether those are around project accounting; compliance with international regulatory frameworks or a cloud deployment model, these issues can be easily solved.

 The right system will support the specific dynamics of an organisation, and scale to support growth.
 Through automatically connecting, collecting and presenting insights to the right people, at the right time, well aligned accounting software will support decision-making and add real value to the business.

 It’s no longer a case of if you embrace the digital world, but when.
 With the most forward-thinking companies acknowledging that the right technology is now as intrinsic to growth as employing the right people.

 Many businesses are making-do for far too long.
 Risking inaccuracies and spending more and more time and effort bridging ever-widening technology gaps, at the expense of business development.

-In the new digital economy, systems shouldn’t hold back business growth.
+In the new digital economy, finance systems shouldn’t hold back business growth.
 But the extent to which companies accept and embrace necessary change will increasingly set out the leaders from the laggards as we move further into the 2020’s.

 If you would like to know more about Percipient or would like to discuss how we can help to improve your accounting solutions, get in touch or call us on 01606 871332.